claw16/LeetCode-Notes/docs/DataStructure/Heap.md

 2. Delete the target node.
 3. Check the children and ancestor of the swapped node, if either of them does not meet the definition of a heap, recursively swap down or up until the heap becomes legal.

+Note: in step 3, the swapping direction must be always swapping up or always swapping down.

 #### Heap construction

 1. Initialize a binary tree by the given keys.
 2. Starting from the lowest non-leaf node, check the heap condition.
 If it does not meet the condition, keep swapping it with its largest child, until heap condition is met.
 3. Repeat step 2.

+### Min / Max Heap O(1)

+The minimum value of a min-heap is in its root.